-As Digital Drives the Future of Work, ‘Human Operating System’ PrevailsPresident of Mercer's Career Business Partner and Global Career Practices Leader at Mercer
+As Digital Drives the Future of Work, ‘Human Operating System’ PrevailsPresident, Career, and Head of Strategy at Mercer Global Advisory Solutions & Insights Leader at Mercer

 The rise of robotics and artificial intelligence dominates business headlines.
 Take, for example, recent reports of dairy farms in the U.S. and Japan that are investing heavily in cow-milking robots—illustrating how automation can help save fading agricultural enterprises.
 Or consider other stories about job disruption via chatbots and other forms of AI that have become all too familiar vision points for the future of work.